Jagannath Puri Ratha Yatra 2017: Date, Time and Significance

-Jagannath Rath Yatra festival falling on July 6, 2016 is one of the largest and the most-celebrated festivals of India that happens at the renowned Jagannatha Temple in Puri, Odisha where millions of devotees arrive to take darshan of the Lord Jagannatha.
+Jagannath Rath Yatra festival is falling on June 25, 2017 Sunday with the Bahuda Jatra aka Ulta Ratha (Return Car) on July 3, 2017 Monday.
+It is one of the largest and the most-celebrated festivals of India that happens at the renowned Jagannatha Temple in Puri, Odisha where millions of devotees arrive to take darshan of Lord Jagannatha.
+It is also known as Cart Festival of Puri or Rath Yatra Festival of India.
 The festival date is determined in line with the Hindu Lunar Calendar.
 It generally falls on Dwitiya Tithi during Shukla Paksha of Ashada month (June-July).

-Lord Jagannatha, an incarnation of Lord Vishnu, is revered by the Vaishnavas (followers of Vaishnava sect).
-The word Jagannatha’ means Lord (Natha) of the Universe (Jaga).
-He is worshipped along with his brother Balabhadra and his sister Devi Subhadra.
+Lord Jagannatha, an incarnation of Lord Krishna, is revered by the Vaishnavas (followers of Vaishnava sect).
+The word Jagannatha means Lord (Natha) of the Universe (Jaga).
+He is worshipped along with His brother Balabhadra and His sister Devi Subhadra.

 The Rath Yatra mainly centers on Lord Jagannatha's yearly visit to Gundicha Mata temple.
 Many believe that Lord Jagannatha, Balabhadra and Subhadra spend a few days at the Puri Jagannatha temple that was built by the fabled King Indradyumna’s wife Queen Gundicha who offered un-paralleled and matchless devotion to the Lord.
 About eighteen days before of Rath Yatra, Lord Jagannatha, his brother Balabhadra and his sister Devi Subhadra are offered ceremonial Vedic bath known as Snana Yatra observed on Purnima Tithi in Jyeshtha month.
 Devotees engage in cleaning the Gundicha temple a day before the Rath Yatra.
 It is a ceremonious cleaning of the temple called Gundicha Marjana.